BlueQuartzSoftware/simplnx/src/Plugins/SimplnxCore/docs/IterativeClosestPointFilter.md

 ## Description

-This **Filter** estimates the rigid body transformation (i.e., rotation and translation) between two sets of points represted by **Vertex Geometries** using the *iterative closest point* (ICP) algorithm.
+This **Filter** estimates the rigid body transformation (i.e., rotation and translation) between two sets of points represented by **Vertex Geometries** using the *iterative closest point* (ICP) algorithm.
 The two **Vertex Geometries** are not required to have the same number of points.
-The **Filter** first initializes temporary storage for each set of points and a global transformation.
-Then, the alignment algorithm iterates through the following steps:

-1. The closest point in the target geometry is determined for each point in the moving geoemetry; these are called the correspondence points.
-"Closeness" is measured based on Euclidean distance.
-2. The rigid body transformation between the moving and target correspondences is solved for analytically using least squares.
+The Iterative Closest Point (ICP) algorithm is a method used to minimize the difference between two clouds of points, which we can describe in terms of "moving geometry" and "target geometry."
+The basic flow of the algorithm is:

+1. Initial State: We start with two sets of points or geometries.
+The "moving geometry" is the one we aim to align with the "target geometry."
+Initially, the moving geometry may be in any orientation or position relative to the target geometry.

+1. Identify Correspondences: For each point in the moving geometry, we find the closest point in the target geometry.
+These pairs of points are considered correspondences, based on the assumption that they represent the same point in space after the moving geometry is properly aligned.

+1. Estimate Transformation: With the correspondences identified, the algorithm calculates the optimal rigid body transformation (which includes translation and rotation) that best aligns the moving geometry to the target geometry.
+This step often involves minimizing a metric, such as the sum of squared distances between corresponding points, to find the best fit.

-3. The above transformation is applied to the moving points.
+1. Apply Transformation: The calculated transformation is applied to the moving geometry, aligning it closer to the target geometry.
-4. The global transformation is updated with the transformation computed for the current iteration.

-Iterations proceed for a fixed number of user-defined steps.
-The final rigid body transformation is stored as a 4x4 transformation matrix in row-major order.
-The user has the option to apply this transformation to the moving **Vertex Geometry**.
-Note that this transformation is applied to the moving geometry *in place* if the option is selected.
+1. Iterate: Steps 2 through 4 are repeated iteratively.
+With each iteration, the moving geometry is brought into closer alignment with the target geometry.
+The iterations continue until a stopping criterion is met, which could be a predefined number of iterations, a minimum improvement threshold between iterations, or when the change in the error metric falls below a certain threshold.

+Final Alignment: Once the iterations stop, the algorithm concludes with the moving geometry optimally aligned to the target geometry, based on the criteria set for minimizing the differences between them.

 ICP has a number of advantages, such as robustness to noise and no requirement that the two sets of points to be the same size.
-However, peformance may suffer if the two sets of points are of siginficantly different size.
+However, performance may suffer if the two sets of points are of significantly different size.

 % Auto generated parameter table will be inserted here